 8/10/23 Update: Bryant University will leave the Big South-OVC football arrangement to join the CAA as a football-only member.
 Bryant joined the Big South for football-only in 2022 and will become the 16th football member of the CAA in 2024.
 What becomes of the Big South’s football schools remains to be seen but there will only be three remaining: Charleston Southern, Gardner-Webb, and Robert Morris.
 All three will play in the Big South-OVC Football Association until that agreement is up in 2026 (or sooner based on recent developments).

 8/4/23 Update: The Pac-12 has suffered a huge blow as three schools are on the move.
 Arizona is headed to the Big 12 while the duo of Oregon and Washington are going to the Big Ten.
 All three moves are effective beginning with the 2024-25 academic year.
-Later in the evening of August 4, the Big 12 voted to accept the membership applications of Arizona State and Utah.
+Later on the evening of August 4, the Big 12 voted to accept the membership applications of Arizona State and Utah.
 The Pac-12 is now down to 4 teams as of this update: California, Oregon State, Stanford, and Washington State… for now.

 7/27/23 Update: Another major realignment domino has fallen.
 Colorado is leaving the Pac-12 to return to the Big 12.
 The Buffaloes to the Big 12 beginning with the 2024-25 academic year.
 Colorado was a founding member of the Big 12 Conference when it was formed in 1996 and remained until the 2010-11 academic year.
 After more than a decade in the Pac-12, Colorado will return to become the 13th member, and the Big 12 is likely to make additional moves to reach 14 or 16 full members.